openlayers/openlayers/README.md

   }
 }
 ```
 These are auto-generated with the TypeScript compiler, and will be the default in future versions.
-Alternatively, you can use third-party types from [Definitely Typed](https://definitelytyped.org) (`npm install @types/ol`).
+Alternatively, you can use third-party types from [Definitely Typed](https://definitelytyped.org) (`npm install @types/ol`) or from [hanreev/types-ol](https://github.com/hanreev/types-ol).

 ## Supported Browsers